Higher Education Participation and Partnerships Program (HEPPP)

 Higher Education Disability Support Program

-The Disability Support Programme provides funding to universities to undertake activities that assist in removing barriers to access and participation in higher education for students with disabilities.
+The Disability Support Program provides funding to universities to undertake activities that assist in removing barriers to access and participation in higher education for students with disabilities.

-The programme assists in providing educational support and/or equipment to domestic students with disability with high cost needs.
+The program assists in providing educational support and/or equipment to domestic students with disability with high cost needs.
 Funding is also provided to encourage those providers to implement strategies to attract and support students with disabilities.

 The DSP provides funding for the Australian Disability Clearinghouse on Education and Training (ADCET) website.
 The site provides information and other resources designed to promote inclusive teaching and learning practices for people with disability.

 National Disability Coordination Officer Program

-The National Disability Coordination Officer (NDCO) Programme supports a network of regionally based officers to work strategically to assist people with disability access and participate in tertiary education and subsequent employment.
+The National Disability Coordination Officer (NDCO) Program supports a network of regionally based officers to work strategically to assist people with disability access and participate in tertiary education and subsequent employment.

 As part of a national network, NDCOs work at the local level to assist working age people aged between 15-64 with a disability who may wish to succeed in post school education, training and employment.
 NDCOs do this by working with education professionals, employers, the community and others to: